Check if a change affects your Universal Credit

 you're old enough to get Pension Credit and you live with a partner who's below Pension Credit age

-you get Attendance Allowance, Disability Living Allowance, Personal Independence Payment, Adult Disability Payment or Child Disability Payment - and the DWP have said you have 'limited capability for work'
+you get Attendance Allowance, Disability Living Allowance, Personal Independence Payment, Adult Disability Payment, Child Disability Payment or Pension Age Disability Payment - and the DWP have said you have 'limited capability for work'

 you look after a child under 16, or under 20 if they're also in full-time education or training